voidfiles/rachelbublitz.com/content/blog/2019-08-28-brand-new-terrifying-play.md

 So my brain kept cranking away.

 Then abortion laws started to change overnight.
-Which shined a light on a ton of already in place law that had already been limiting choices for people with uteruses.
+Which shined a light on a ton of already in place law that had already been limiting choices for people with uteri.
 And all of that was getting me pretty pissed off.
 I wanted to write about that.
 About what that was going to mean if these laws started to snow ball and start limiting things on a national level.
 And then I put the two together....
 A two-hander comedy about abortion.

 I get what you're going to say, a comedy about abortion is going to be a tough sell and completely erase all the benefit of writing a comedic two-hander to begin with.
 To that I say, probably.
 But also, I can write that play another time.
 I had to write this play.
 I had to write this play now.